 5) Support for IPv6 multi-homing within the same PDN connection is not in scope of this study item.

 6) Application on UEs that use the low latency APN are able to handle change in IP address and switch traffic from old PDN connection to new one.

+7) LLC is expected to be applicable to non-roaming and local breakout roaming scenarios.
+If an operator would like to achieve LLC for home routed roaming, it’s assumed that HPLMN’s PGW-U, even though being in the HPLMN from an administrative perspective, is deployed in the geographical area of the VPLMN and thus can be close to the UE, and the HPLMN’s PGW-C understands the user location information provided by the VPLMN.

 5 Key Issues